KEXP-FM: Strife and change in the '90s (1992–2001)

-KEXP: Creation and expansion
+Expansion as KEXP and Experience Music Project affiliation (2001–2011)

 On March 29, 2001, the UW unveiled a partnership with the EMP to transform KCMU in every way except its format.
 The license would still belong to the university, but the station would relocate to fully upgraded studios in the former home of KZOK at 113 Dexter Avenue North and change its call sign to KEXP-FM, increasing its power to 720 watts.
 The partnership combined the university, the radio station, the EMP, and the Allen Foundation for Music, which provided up to $600,000 over four years to UW.
 It also generated some concern over whether the station would lose its edge with the involvement of Allen, who owned two commercial stations in Portland, and whether the station needed listener support if it now had Allen's backing.
 The EMP partnership also marked the end of any UW student involvement with the station; Associated Students of the University of Washington started a new online-only campus station, Rainy Dawg Radio, in 2003.
-The KCMU call letters later recurred on KCMU-LP, a low-power station in Napa, California, whose founder worked at KCMU in Seattle while a student at the UW.
+Cwynar noted that the change in call sign represented the station's shift "from campus-based community broadcaster to community-funded music experience provider".
+The KCMU call sign later recurred on KCMU-LP, a low-power station in Napa, California, whose founder worked at KCMU in Seattle while a student at the UW.